DiAguiar310/D-OS-Diogo-Operating-System/README.md

 Instead of just presenting theory, D'OS demonstrates how these ideas can be visualized inside a simulated OS environment running directly in the browser.

 📜 License
-D'OS is released as open-source software.
-✅ Free to use, modify, and distribute<br>
-📌 Please credit the author when reusing this project
+D'OS is released as open-source software. ✅ Free to use, modify, and distribute 📌 Please credit the author when reusing this project

 👤 Credits
 Developed by: Diogo Aguiar